 If tutoring seems like your cup of tea, here are some guides to get you started:

 - How To Become An Online English Teacher

 - Non Native English Teacher Jobs

 - 31 Best English Teaching Platforms

-This is one of the greatest money-making side gigs for lawyers!
+This is one of the greatest money-making attorney side jobs!

 As a beginner with no experience, you can build a good quality and credible portfolio and start pitching to various clients.